consbio/mbtileserver/README.md

 You can have multiple directories in your `tilesets` directory; these will be converted into appropriate URLs:

-`mytiles/foo/bar/baz.mbtiles` will be available at `/services/foo/bar/baz`.
+`<tile_dir>/foo/bar/baz.mbtiles` will be available at `/services/foo/bar/baz`.

-When you want to remove, modify, or add new tilesets, simply restart the server process.
+When you want to remove, modify, or add new tilesets, simply restart the server process or use the reloading process below.

 If a valid Sentry DSN is provided, warnings, errors, fatal errors, and panics will be reported to Sentry.